What Is a 500 Status Code? Common Causes and Quick Fixes

 4 Quick Fixes for the 500 Status Code

 When you encounter a 500 internal server error, taking quick action is important.
-What is a 500 status code?
 It indicates that the server encountered an unexpected condition.
 Sometimes, a quick fix can resolve the error and get your site back online.
 In this section, we’ll look at simple steps to fix the error 500 internal server error.

 1. Restarting the Web Server